 Both species are cold blooded, but crocodiles need a higher temperature to survive.
 You can find them in temperature ranges from 85 to 93°F. Alligators can survive in temperatures as low as 79°F before becoming dormant.

-Alligators are more resistant to colder temperatures, they are able to live in colder areas.
+Alligators are more resistant to lower temperatures; they are able to live in colder areas.

 7. Crocodiles Are Slightly Older Than Alligators